 To Shoemaker’s credit, he does present some evidence of his conjecture.
 Simply labeling his interpretation as “Marxist” is not sufficient to discount it.
 Nevertheless, what is lacking in his study is a serious look into Gnosticism and their doctrines.
 While we have compelling evidence that veneration of the saints was a Jewish practice predating the birth of Christ Himself, what we do not have is similar evidence of the Gnostics doing the same before “proto-orthodox Christians.”
 Irenaeus, for example, fails to mention the Gnostics conducting such a scandalous practice.

 Ultimately, a more over-arching study of Judaism’s veneration of the saints, Hellenistic hero-cults, Roman imperial/Lares/Manes worship, and Christian saint-veneration at large would be necessary in order to give a firm, historical answer to the question as to how Marian veneration “developed.”
-Sadly, Shoemaker’s work is too narrow in its focus and hinges upon simple conjecture (“look, a few Gnostic books about Mary which I assume is Mary of Nazareth and not Mary Magdalene!”)
+Sadly, Shoemaker’s work is too narrow in its focus, which he may be forgiven for due to the difficulty of undergoing amore over-arching study.
+His work is the first step towards such an endeavor.

 Ultimately, what is sorely needed in both academia and in ecumenical dialogue is a serious cross disciplinary study of the veneration of saints.
 Shoemaker’s work admittedly is not this broad, but it helps further the dialogue and is fairly comprehensive on the topic of the Theotokos–which in itself praiseworthy.